Business Solutions FAQ

 - The company provides the key executive with a bonus that is taxable as income to the recipient.

-- The bonus is generally a deductible business expense for the company.
-The key employee may choose to use the bonus to purchase a properly structured life insurance policy that builds cash value that grows tax deferred.
+- The key employee uses the bonus to purchase a properly structured life insurance policy that builds cash value that grows tax deferred.

 - The life insurance policy, if properly structured, may provide an attractive benefit to the executive in the form of cash value growth.